nixrajput/portfolio-nextjs/README.md

+# Portfolio Website Monorepo

+This repository contains the source code for two versions of my portfolio website.
+The repository is structured as a monorepo with both versions maintained in a single codebase but deployed to different domains.

-# Portfolio Website with Next.js and Sass
+- **v1**: Original portfolio website built with Next.js 14 and Sass

-This repository contains the source code for a portfolio website built using Next.js and Sass.
-This README.md file provides an overview of the project and instructions on how to set it up and customize it for your own use.
+- **v2**: New redesigned portfolio website built with Next.js 15 and Tailwind CSS v4

 [![Stars](https://img.shields.io/github/stars/nixrajput/portfolio-nextjs?label=Stars&style=flat)][repo]
 [![Forks](https://img.shields.io/github/forks/nixrajput/portfolio-nextjs?label=Forks&style=flat)][repo]